Green Valley (NSW)

 Green Valley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified five projects expected to influence the region.
-Notable projects are M7-M12 Integration Project, Fifteenth Avenue Smart Transit Corridor, Canvas at Bonnyrigg, and Bonnyrigg Estate Renewal - Humphries Precinct (Canvas).
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects likely to affect the area: Fifteenth Avenue Smart Transit Corridor, Canvas at Bonnyrigg, Bonnyrigg Estate Renewal - Humphries Precinct (Canvas), and Bonnyrigg Town Hub Precinct (Stages 12-13).
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.